Supported Network Types and Security Protocols

 allow users to gain access through the captive portal:

-- Click-Through: Allow users to accept Terms and Conditions to access the network.
+- Click-Through: Allows users to accept Terms and Conditions to access the network.

-- Self Sign In: Allow users to access the network temporarily using their social media account, or register their details and get a personal password.
+- Self Sign In: Allows users to access the network temporarily using their social media account, or register their details and get a personal password.

 - Cloudpath Captive Portal: Allows users to connect through an enhanced captive portal with Cloudpath.

-- Guest Pass: Allow users to access the network temporarily using a personal password which they receive in advance from the network administration staff.
+- Guest Pass: Allows users to access the network temporarily using a personal password which they receive in advance from the network administration staff.

-- 3rd Party Captive Portal (WISPr): Allow users to access the network through a 3rd party captive portal, authenticated by a RADIUS server.
+- 3rd Party Captive Portal (WISPr): Allows users to access the network through a 3rd party captive portal, authenticated by a RADIUS server.

 - Open Network (not recommended): Allow users to access the network without any authentication .